thanhdz2k4/English-AI/docs/02-project-structure.md

   "userMessage": "I wake up at 7am"
 }

-// Response (Sai)
+// Response (incorrect)
 {
   "isCorrect": false,
-  "error": "Thiếu trợ động từ.
-Với thì quá khứ đơn, cần dùng 'woke up'.", "suggestion": "I woke up at 7am."
+  "error": "Use past tense for a past action.", "suggestion": "I woke up at 7am."
 }

-// Response (Đúng)
+// Response (correct)
 {
   "isCorrect": true,
   "aiMessage": "That's great!
 What did you have for breakfast?",